written by Tom McCarthy and Josh Singer

 Spotlight is the story of how the investigation started and became much bigger than the reporters ever anticipated.
-It’s directed in a low-key style by Tom McCarthy (himself great as a morally compromised newsman in the last season of The Wire) that emphasizes talk over stylistic flourishes, and powered by an all-star cast that includes career-defining performances by Mark Ruffalo as journalist Michael Rezendes and Live Schreiber as editor Martin Baron.
+It’s directed in a low-key style by Tom McCarthy (himself great as a morally compromised newsman in the last season of The Wire) that emphasizes talk over stylistic flourishes, and powered by great performances by an all-star cast, including Mark Ruffalo as hyperactive journalist Michael Rezendes and Live Schreiber as cerebral editor Martin Baron.
 Better yet, it’s decidedly old-school in the way it generates suspense: Watching people read and think, stuck in libraries gathering facts, fighting bureaucratic processes in order to uncover evidence.

 In the end, Spotlight has a bigger case to make beyond documenting the efforts to expose the conspiracy, and that is the sheer importance of journalism, of using research, logic and the power of words as a vehicle for justice.
-In an era where newspapers and magazines are mutating with the rise of social media, blogs, and pro-am networks, it will be interesting to see how, and if, the press can evolve.
-Spotlight is not only a good film, it’s a rally for reason.
+In an era where newspapers and magazines are mutating with the rise of social media, blogs, and pro-am networks, it will be interesting to see how – and if – the press can evolve.
+Spotlight may not be as good as All the President’s Men (1976) or State of Play (2003), but in this day and age, perhaps it’s something more: A rally for reason.